Nicodona/pyhtonPhoneBook/README.md

 `host` and `user` could be `locahost` and  `root` respectively (in my case ofcourse)

 ## Running the App
-- `cd` to `pyhtonphonebook`
+- `cd` to `pyhtonphonebook/config`
 - OS windows: run `python dbconfig.py`.
 Don't modify this file.
 Rather create a descriptive issue if you would want the file to be modified
 - OS Linux - ubuntu or other Linux distri: run `python3 dbconfig.py`

 ### contrib Part2
-Reminder: `pyhtonphonebook/delta/matrix.py` is the only file to edit here.
+Reminder: `pyhtonphonebook/phonebook.py` is the only file to edit here.
 1. start writing your code 😄
 2. when done run: `git add .`
 3. `git commit -m "your commit message"`